 2. Display the total price of your products

 Did you know you have to display the total price of your product to your potential customers including any GST and other costs?
 Occasionally I’ll see a brand that lists the prices ex-GST, and it’s not until you get to the checkout that the price increases to include GST – this is not allowed.
 Make sure you display the total price from the get-go.
 The Australian Consumer Law (the ACL) includes a bunch of other pricing-related requirements to prevent customers being misled, which are discussed in their new guide I’ve mentioned above.

 3. Don’t say ‘returns only accepted within X days’

-One of the things I check in my E-Commerce Audits is skincare brand owners' returns and refund policies.
-I often see statements such as 'returns not accepted' or 'returns must be requested within X days', e.g. 7 days, 30 days, etc. Blanket statements such as these - i.e. that don't differentiate between change of mind versus faulty products - do not comply with the Australian Consumer Law due to the consumer guarantees it provides.
+One of the things I check when reviewing my clients’ websites is their returns and refund policies.
+I often see statements such as ‘returns not accepted’ or ‘returns must be requested within X days’, e.g. 7 days, 30 days, etc. Blanket statements such as these – i.e. that don’t differentiate between change of mind versus faulty products – do not comply with the Australian Consumer Law due to the consumer guarantees it provides.
 One of these consumer guarantees is whether a product is of an acceptable quality or not.
 As an example, if a product went mouldy due to lack of or inadequate preservation AFTER the specified number of days in your refund policy, e.g. if it spoiled after 3 months (and before the use by date / period after opening period), the customer is well within their rights to request a refund or replacement.
-Instead, your refund policy could state that all refund requests will be handled in accordance with the Australian Consumer Law provisions, and have separate statements around how you handle refund requests for change of mind versus a product that doesn't meet the consumer guarantees.
+Instead, your refund policy could state that all refund requests will be handled in accordance with the Australian Consumer Law provisions, and have separate statements around how you handle refund requests for change of mind versus a product that doesn’t meet the consumer guarantees.

 4. Don’t use certification body logos without permission